Tihi321/vue-template-vars/README.md

 return { ...templateVars }
 ```

-All the hooks behave the same as VUE native hooks, what is different is second argument.
+All the hooks behave the same as vue native hooks, what is different is the second argument.
 Second argument is the name of the variable referenced inside the template.

 ## Example